switchdoclabs/SDL_Pi_GroveWeatherPi/README.md

 Note:  If the database has been updated, run the example below to update your database.
 The current contents will not be lost.

-example:   mysql -u root -p GroveWeatherPi< GroveWeatherPi.sql
+example:   sudo mysql -u root -p GroveWeatherPi< GroveWeatherPi.sql

 user:  root